 Thohir is also the founder of the Mahaka Group, a business which focuses on media and entertainment holdings.
 Mahaka’s interests include a ticketing company, top ranked radio and television stations, and numerous additional restructured businesses.

 Managing General Partner

 As Managing General Partner and MLS Governor for D.C.
 United, Jason Levien has brought in key personnel in soccer and business operations and he negotiated a $300 million soccer stadium project in Washington D.C.
 In Levien's four seasons with D.C.
 United, the club has reached the conference finals, been a playoff team all but once and won the U.S. Open Cup in 2013.
 In 2014, the club finished first in the Eastern Conference and finished fourth in the Eastern Conference in 2015.
-D.C.
-United have increased their revenue metrics to achieve double-digit growth in season tickets and sponsorship while reducing expenses and tracking to achieve first-ever profitability.

 As CEO, Managing Partner and NBA Alt Governor of the Memphis Grizzlies and Fedex Forum, Levien ledbasketball operations and business to its most successful period in franchise history, including achieving profitability for the first time, more regular season wins than ever before in a two-season period, its deepest playoff run ever (conference finals), and culminating in ESPN naming the Grizzlies as its Number 1 Professional Sports Franchise in North America (out of 122 NBA, NHL, NFL, and MLB teams).

 Levien received a Bachelor of Arts degree from Pomona College, Claremont, CA, in 1993, where he was a member of the basketball team.
 He received a Juris Doctor degree from University of Michigan School of Law, Ann Arbor, MI, and served as a law review editor at the University of Michigan.